gocom/pinceau/README.md

 $ make build
 ```

+Building requires [Node.js](https://nodejs.org/) and npm to be installed and available in path.
+Then place the built
-Then place the built files in the `build` directory to your Firefox profile, either manually, or by running:
+files in the `build` directory to your Firefox profile, either manually, or by running:

 ```
 $ make install